dloss/klp/README.md

 Search is case-sensitive by default.
 Use `--ignore-case`/`-i` for case-insensitive matches.

+To output only specific parts of the match, see the [extracting capture groups](#extract-capture-groups) section below.

 #### Context Lines
 Like with the original UNIX grep, klp can print context lines:
 - `-B N`: Show N lines before match